TROG111/SatNav/README.md

 # Introduction
 Welcome to Trog's SatNav for Dual Universe.
 This is a location/bookmark manager for :pos(.....) locations which includes integration into the Dimecia Hud to enable autopiloting to your stored locations.
 SatNav can be used in stand alone mode or as integrated into the Dimencia Hud.
-These instructions have been updated for SatNav version 2_1_3.
+These instructions have been updated for SatNav version 2_1_4.
 To install a previous version please contact me directly.

+# Latest Version
+The latest version is 2_1_4.

 # Installation:
 1) Ensure that you have the following libraries installed in your DU <ProgramData> (the directory on your local drive in which you installed DU) LUA folder: